pafluxa/bpoint/README.md

 The author of this code is Michael "Mike" K. Brewer,

 Me (Pedro Fluxa), I am a mere maintainer of this repository.

-OK fine, I also wrote a neglible portion of the library and the CMake installation files, big deal.
+OK fine, I also wrote a neglible portion of the library and the CMake installation files, _big deal_.

 I claim no authorship of this library anyways.

-_Thanks Mike!_
+**Thanks Mike!**

 # Dependencies

 BPoint depends on SOFA (Standards Of Fundamental Astronomy) library, which can be downloaded from